adityav/mappr-dataset-gen/npm-deps/README.md

 ## Usage
-clone the directory and install the dependencies using npm.
+clone the repository and install the dependencies using `npm install`.

 To generate dep Dataset for `express`. we can do